TobyJChappell/CPSC_250/README.md

 # CPSC_250
-Computer Systems and Assembly Language Programming
+**Class:**  Computer Systems and Assembly Language Programming

+**Semester:** Fall 2019

-Projects created in MIPS Assembly Language and simulated on QtSpim
+Projects created in MIPS Assembly Language and simulated on QtSpim.